This post may contain affiliate links. Please read our disclosure policy.

 This crock pot split pea soup recipe is very budget friendly.
 If you have a leftover meaty ham bone, or some bacon, that will work well for the meat portion.
 You can also use a ham hock.

-This Slow Cooker Split Pea Soup recipe makes about 8 to 10 servings, and with a chunk of buttered crusty bread, you have yourself a nice, economical meal!
+This Crockpot Split Pea Soup recipe makes about 8 to 10 servings, and with a chunk of buttered crusty bread, you have yourself a nice, economical meal!

 blue banner with the words you might also like